-Troubleshooting: If a chrysalis detaches from the paper, roll it gently out of the cup onto a small piece of paper towel on the floor of your house.
+Troubleshooting: If a chrysalis detaches from the paper, roll it gently out of the cup onto a small piece of paper towel on the floor of its house.
 Position the chrysalis so that the emerging butterfly can easily crawl onto a wall of the butterfly house.

 • Butterflies will emerge from chrysalises in approximately 7 to 10 days.

 • It will take them an hour or two to dry off and stretch their wings.

 • After wings harden, butterflies are ready to fly.
 Release them now or feed them.